 The first in the series of tips is: a very simple way to correct over exposed photos using Photoshop.
 Take for example this studio photo: which was over exposed for this tutorial:

 For this tutorial, you will need to be able to access the layers and channels tabs.
-By default they are normally grouped on the bottom right side of the window, if you cannot see the channels and layers tab, go to the top of the page and click the “window” button, the dropdown will appear, find and click with your mouse: “layers” and “channels”, once ticked (active) they will appear in the interface.
+By default they on the bottom right side of the window. iIf you cannot see the channels and layers tab, go to the top of the page and click the “window” button.
+The dropdown will appear.
+Click with your mouse: “layers” and “channels”.
+Once ticked (active) they will appear in the interface.
 Now you are ready to proceed.

-and then hover over the RGB window (the miniature image of your photo) with the cursor and click your mouse.
-You should see a set of marching ants appear in the main photo, as if you have been clicking the image with your magic wand tool.
-Once you see the marching ants, click on the layers tab to open it, and with the layers tab open, hold down control/command and press “J” on your keyboard.
+Then hover over the RGB window (the miniature image of your photo) with the cursor and click your mouse.
+You should see a set of marching ants appear in the main photo.
+As if you have been clicking the image with your magic wand tool.
+Once you see the marching ants.
+Click on the layers tab to open it, and with the layers tab open, hold down control/command and press “J” on your keyboard.

 You will see a new layer appear above the background layer.
 At this point you will not see any difference to the photo.
-The final thing you need to do is change the layer blending mode from “normal” (which is the default layer property), to “multiply” (see above image) by using the dropdown.
+Change the layer blending mode from “normal” (which is the default layer property), to “multiply”.
+See above image) by using the dropdown.
 The highlights will be less over exposed.
-If they still need to be adjusted further, all you do is duplicate the layer (layer 1) until your photo has a more balanced exposure.
+If they still need adjusting, all you do is duplicate the layer (layer 1).
+Do this until your photo has a more balanced exposure.

 There you have it, a simple way to retouch your own photos to correct an overexposed image.
-Please note, the example photos used, were not retouched at all, the only thing that was adjusted was the highlight exposure.
+Please note, the example photos used, were not retouched at all.
+The only thing adjusted was the highlight exposure.

-If you found the article useful, why not follow my blog as I will be adding more articles on how to improve your photo retouching skills.
+If you found the article use.
+Follow my blog as I will be adding more articles on how to improve your photo retouching skills.